Cheesy grits breakfast bowls are loaded with crumbled sausage, soft scrambled eggs and sautéed spinach for a hearty, delicious start to the day!

 (If you are a grits lover like me, you gotta check out my overnight cheesy grits casserole, too!)

 And the sausage, egg and spinach piled up on top, while totally customizable, really pull this bowl together and make it extra decadent!

-A few notes on these cheesy grits breakfast bowls:
+Notes on these cheesy grits breakfast bowls: